Hemingway Tube Bender Kit

 Hemingway Tube Bender Kit was a Christmas present from my son Adam and his family.
 This followed a request for ideas for a present.
 So I sent him a link to Hemingways model engineering kits.

-Adam came straight back and said why make one when he found a tube bender, already made, and cheaper, on the Screwfix site!
+Adam came straight back and said why make one when he found a tube bender on the Screwfix site!
+It was already made, and cheaper.

-I had to explain to him that the making of the tube bender was as important to me as much as the finished tool.
+I had to explain that the making of the tube bender was as important to me as much as the finished tool.
 Perhaps even more so than simply buying one.
-Even if you could find one for small diameter copper tube which range in size between 1/8th” (3mm), to 5/16” (8mm).
+Even if you could find one for the small diameter copper tube I used.
+Ranging in size between 1/8th” (3mm), to 5/16” (8mm).
 Clearly not achievable by the Screwfix tube bender.

-The use of a spreadsheet for measurement conversion was considered, but instead I just made a chart of measurements then annotated the plans accordingly, also giving each part an identifier A,B,C etc.
+Imperial measurements of the plan were converted to metric’ as sourcing copper pipe may be easier in metric.
+Using a spreadsheet for conversion was considered, but instead I just made a chart of measurements then annotated the plans accordingly.
+To help manufacturing each part was allocated an identifier A,B,C etc.

 Hemingway Tube bender – 7 parts.